UK to EU: we won’t accept supervision in post-Brexit deal

 On Jan.
 1, 2021, he said, “we recover our political and economic independence in full – why would we want to postpone it?”

-With such comments, Frost made it clear Britain is willing to walk away without an agreement rather than compromise on key issues.
+With such comments, Frost gave indications that Britain might be willing to walk away without an agreement rather than compromise on key issues.

+The European Union also made it clear that rough times lay ahead when French Foreign Minister Jean-Yves Le Drian said over the weekend that “we’ll be seriously at each other’s throats” during the negotiations.

+The EU raised the ire of the U.K. by making a clear link between close commercial relations and the demand to adhere to EU rules.
+Frost made it clear that setting its own rules clearly trumps a cozy deal with the EU.

 Follow AP’s full coverage of Brexit and British politics at: https://www.apnews.com/Brexit